sdiehl/wiwinwlh/tutorial.md

 * ``phantom``

-They were added to the language to address a rather nasty and long-standing bug around the correspondence between a newtype and it's runtime representation.
+They were added to the language to address a rather nasty and long-standing bug around the correspondence between a newtype and its runtime representation.
 The fundamental distinction that roles introduce is there are two notions of type
 equality: